-Places to party for Cinco De Mayo
+Places to party for Cinco de Mayo

 Chuy's

 All-day drink specials on domestic beer, Texas martinis, and margaritas.
-May 6 offers $5 Tito's Bloody Marys all day.
+May 6th, come in for $5 Tito's Bloody Marys all day.

 Hugo's